 Today’s modern bride still loves the classic tradition of carrying something old, something new, something borrowed and something blue with her on her wedding day.
 There is a superstitious belief that these charms will bestow good luck on her and her marriage.
 This is a wedding tradition that the bride often does without question.
 I know I blindly did it on my own wedding day, without thinking about where this bizarre rhyme about good luck charms even came from.
 But now, as I explore top wedding traditions and superstitions in this series, curiosity has gotten the best of me.

 Why DOES the bride carry something old, new, borrowed and blue?

-Well, we have Ye Olde England to thank for this one.
-This catchy rhyme appears to have originated in 19th century English folklore, and used to end with “And a sixpence in her shoe” which has been dropped from today’s version.
+According to Wikipedia, we have Ye Olde England to thank for this one.
+The catchy rhyme appears to have originated in 19th century English folklore and used to end with “And a sixpence in her shoe” which has been dropped from today’s version.
 Here is what it all means.

 The bride should carry something old with her as a symbol of her tie to her family and her past life.
 It signifies continuity.
 And there are so many cool ways that you can incorporate this into your wedding day.
 Wear your grandmother’s jewelry to give your bridal look a vintage feel, or wear your mother’s veil.
 Everybody loves to contribute to wedding traditions and they will be honored if you ask.

 Download our FREE Ultimate Guide To Getting Married In The Riviera Maya

 Why something new?